Andy2887/Redis-Clone/README.md

   - `XADD key id field value [field value ...]` - Add entries to a stream
   - `XRANGE key start end` - Get a range of entries from a stream
   - `XREAD [BLOCK timeout] streams key [key ...] id [id ...]` - Read new entries from one or more streams, optionally blocking
+- **Transaction Support**:
+  - `MULTI` - Start a transaction block
+  - `EXEC` - Execute all queued commands in the transaction
+  - `DISCARD` - Discard all queued commands in the transaction

 ### Advanced Features
 - **Replication**: Master-replica support with command propagation and full resynchronization